Peter Li Preti

 Peter Li Preti (born 1951 or 1952) was a city councillor in Toronto, Ontario, Canada, who represented one of the two York West wards from 1985 to 2006.

 Background

 Li Preti received a B.A. and M.A. at the University of Toronto and went on to complete a Masters of Education in School Psychology and Clinical Counselling.
-He later achieved a Doctorate in Clinical Psychology, and he practised as a psychometrist.
+He later achieved a Doctorate in Clinical Psychology, and practised as a psychometrist.
 Li Preti is founder and president of the Family and Individual Psychoneurological Assessment Centre.

 North York city councillor

 Li Preti was appointed to fill a vacancy on North York City Council in 1985 when former alderman Claudio Polsinelli ran for a seat in the provincial legislature.
 Representing the troubled Jane and Finch, he campaigned for development in the area, including extending the Spadina subway.
 He also argued that the media was biased against the region, and attempted to set up a fund that would sue for libel any media outlet that spoke negatively of the area.